Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Security Tools/WIZ.md

 - Own Cloud Risk Engine.

 Security Graph: Model of the Cloud Environment as node and edge graph.
-Query return results for eve
+Query return results for every distinct matching pattern.

 Controls:

+Each control may create